chendravid/100meter-app/README.md

 # 100meter

 A simple web app for checking the distance you travelled from a set point.
+Create to help comply with new Israeli COVID-19 regulations.
+Not accurate due to browser GPS limitations.
+Use at own risk.

 Requires allowing location services to be enabled.